The Cove

 Disclosure: If you buy products using the retailer buttons above, we may earn a commission from the retailers you visit.

-Around the time of her parents’ deaths, uncanny things start to happen in and around the cove and Lynch is left wondering how well she really knows this place that draws her so ineluctably.
+Around the time of her parents’ deaths, strange things start to happen in and around the cove, and Lynch is left wondering how well she really knows this minute section of coast that draws her so ineluctably.
 Is it the cove, or is it her?
 What secrets does the cove have to share?
 Is she safer staying away?

-Set on a minute section of coast and unfolding through a medium of salt and slate, the elemental indifference of Atlantic Cornwall, The Cove is a lyrical meditation on being a revenant, on haunting and being haunted.
+Unfolding through a medium of salt and slate, the elemental indifference of Atlantic Cornwall, The Cove is a lyrical meditation on being a revenant, on haunting and being haunted.
 Through encounters with quarrymen, wartime women and a enigmatic archaeologist – along with JMW Turner, Alfred, Lord Tennyson, Anthony Trollope, and Thomas and Emma Hardy – Lynch contemplates what happens when our deepest fears materialise, reflecting on mortality and the nuanced ways in which we take leave of our dead.
 She explores the profound impacts of change – in ourselves, in places and in the transformative dance between the two.